yunapahk/intro_to_state_react/README.md

 <img src="https://i.imgur.com/soVHfMl.png" width=500/>

-Since we are familiar with `Object Destructuring` let's use it to elicit the value of this key and store in a variable simultaneously.
+Since we are familiar with `Object Destructuring` use it to elicit the value of this key and store in a variable simultaneously.